-It’s also a great idea to look at a winter series.
-These are racing series like the Toyota Gazoo Racing Series in New Zealand.
-These series run during the December, January and February months.
+It’s also a great idea to look at a winter series, like the Toyota Gazoo Series in New Zealand, which runs during December, January, and February.
 This is great because while other drivers are in between seasons, you will be racing.
-It will give you a head start when the season starts or keep you active and gaining experience in between your seasons.
-Lando Norris is one driver who participated in this exact same series and picked up some Super Licence points with his championship win.
+It will keep you active and gaining experience in between your seasons.
+Lando Norris participated in this exact same series and picked up some Super License points.

 Some other series you can also consider: Formula Mazda, Formula Ford, Toyota Gazoo Racing series, Formula Vee.
 The specs of these cars vary from one to another, but they are all similar in the sense they are considered the same class in terms of performance.
 So, let’s take a look at a Formula 4 car for reference.

-Formula 4 cars feature a 2-litre 4-cylinder engine that puts out 160 horsepower.
-It introduces adjustable wings as a set up element and features a 6-speed paddle shift gearbox.
+Formula 4 cars feature a 2-liter 4-cylinder engine that puts out 160 horsepower.
+It introduces adjustable wings as a setup element and features a 6-speed paddle shift gearbox.
 These cars can reach speeds of over 150 MPH.

 In terms of your steps up the ladder moving into faster cars, you have some different options.
 Regional Formula 3 series has always been the preferred option for drivers moving up the ranks.
 For some like Max Verstappen, it was even the first step out of karting.